AaltoSciComp/scicomp-docs/scicomp/ssh.rst

     ECDSA key fingerprint is SHA256:04Wt813WFsYjZ7KiAyo3u6RiGBelq1R19oJd2GXIAho.
     Are you sure you want to continue connecting (yes/no)?

-Compare the key fingerprint you get to the one for the machine at this **link**, and if they do not match, please contact SciComp IT **immediately**.
+Compare the key fingerprint you get to the one for the machine at this :doc:`/triton/usage/ssh-fingerprints`, and if they do not match, please contact SciComp IT **immediately**.
 If they do match, type ``yes`` and press enter.
 You will receive a notice

 ::